Special Educational Needs

 they have a disability as defined under the Equality Act, which affects their ability to access and benefit from the educational opportunities generally enjoyed by children of the same age.

 Our Special Educational Needs and Disabilities Co-Ordinator is the Head Teacher, Mrs Amanda Luke.
 She is aided by the SEND Governor Mrs Phyllida Pyper.
-They all support and work closely with the class teachers and families to aid the learning of all children who are judged to have Special Educational Needs or a Disability.
+They all support and work closely with the class teachers and families to aid the learning of all children who are judged to have a Special Educational Needs or a Disability.